 Greylisting maintains a database of who’s attempted to send mail.
 Typically the To, From and IP addresses of each email are tracked.
 The first time a unique combination of To, From and IP are found, the server responds with “I’m too busy”.
 When the sender retries later, greylisting notices that they’re already in the database, and allows the mail through.
 And the tracking is cumulative: within limits, once a To/From/IP combination has proven itself valid, it is no longer subject to the greylisting delay.

 My client reports a 90% reduction in spam.
 That’s pretty significant.

+Until then, however, greylisting seems to be an effective technique.
 Remember, though, it’s not something you can use on your mail client, it’s a mail server technique.
 You can find out more at greylisting.org.

 I’d love to hear from you.
 This is article 9461 – to leave a comment, go to askleo.info, enter 9461 in the go to article number box, and add your comments to the discussion.